pedcapa/autocomplete-amanc/README.md

 ## **Features**

+- **User Authentication (New)**: Login functionality with session management ensures only authorized users can access the registration form.
 - **Image Upload and Analysis**: Upload an image of a document, and the system will automatically extract relevant data, reducing the need for manual entry.
 - **Form Autofill**: After analyzing a document, the extracted data is used to populate the registration form automatically.
+- **Form Submission Confirmation (New)**: After submitting the form, users are redirected to a confirmation page that verifies successful submission.
+- **Logout Option (New)**: Users can securely log out from the form and confirmation pages.
-- **Real-time Updates**: When any data is modified, it will update across the entire database in real-time.
+- **Real-time Updates**: When any data is modified, it will update across the entire system in real-time.
 - **QR Code Integration (Planned)**: Generate QR codes for physical documents, linking them to their digital records for easy access and retrieval.

 ## **Installation**